Stress and high blood pressure: What's the connection?

 Stress-reducing activities can lower your blood pressure

 - Simplify your schedule.
-If you consistently feel rushed, take a few minutes to review your calendar and to-do lists.
+If you always feel rushed, take a few minutes to review your calendar and to-do lists.
 Look for activities that take up your time but aren't very important to you.
 Schedule less time for these activities or eliminate them completely.

 - Exercise.
 Physical activity is a natural stressbuster.
-Just be sure to get your doctor's OK before starting a new exercise program, especially if you've already been diagnosed with high blood pressure.
+Just be sure to get your doctor's OK before starting a new exercise program, especially if you've been diagnosed with high blood pressure.